Zum Hauptinhalt springen

 • Artikel merken

-Atlantic Circulations investigates literary conversations about empire in the British Atlantic world, c.1650-1750.
-Reading texts by Anne Bradstreet, John Milton, Daniel Defoe, Benjamin Franklin, as well as writing by overlooked authors who deserve more attention, such as the Quaker anti-slavery activist Benjamin Lay, and the Black classicist Francis Williams, it asks how literary culture interacted with transatlantic debates about law, enslavement, economics and religious freedom.
+Atlantic Circulations investigates literary conversations about empire in the British Atlantic world, c.
+1650–1750.
+Reading texts by Anne Bradstreet, John Milton, Daniel Defoe, and Benjamin Franklin, as well as writing by overlooked authors who deserve more attention, such as the Quaker anti-slavery activist Benjamin Lay and the Black classicist Francis Williams, it asks how literary culture interacted with transatlantic debates about law, enslavement, economics, and religious freedom.

-Edward Holberton is Associate Professor in Early Modern English Literature at the University of Bristol, UK.
-His previous publications include Poetry and the Cromwellian Protectorate: Culture, Politics, and Institutions (2009), and as co-editor (with Martin Dzelzainis), The Oxford Handbook of Andrew Marvell (2019).
+Edward Holberton is Associate Professor of Early Modern English Literature at the University of Bristol, UK.
+His previous publications include Poetry and the Cromwellian Protectorate: Culture, Politics, and Institutions (2009) and, as co-editor (with Martin Dzelzainis), The Oxford Handbook of Andrew Marvell (2019).

 1. Introduction